-appeal against inclusion of a debt in the pool of assets and liabilities; cross-appeal by the husband regarding the valuation of the company and his contribution.
+appeal against the inclusion of debt in the pool of assets and liabilities; cross-appeal by the husband regarding the valuation of the company and his contribution.

 background to the appeal

-After a long running property dispute the trial judge assessed overall contributions as 55% to the wife and 45% to the husband.
-After taking s 75(2) of the Family Law Act into account the judge ordered a further 2.5% adjustment in favour of the wife.
+After a long-running property dispute, the trial judge assessed overall contributions as 55% to the wife and 45% to the husband.
+After taking section 75(2) of the Family Law Act into account, the judge ordered a further 2.5% adjustment in favour of the wife.
 The parties’ financial affairs were complicated; their businesses were managed through partnerships and several companies.
-On appeal the wife asks for a further payment based on the treatment of a specific liability.
+On appeal, the wife asks for a further payment based on the treatment of a specific liability.
 The husband’s cross-appeal challenges the value given to company BA Pty Ltd and the weight given to his contribution in developing the company.
-He is seeking a reimbursement from the wife.
+He is seeking reimbursement from the wife.

-- The wife’s main argument for a further payment from the husband revolves around the primary judge’s treatment of a specific debt of $174,437 owed to B Pty Ltd. The parties owed and operated the company together prior to separation.
-After separation the husband controlled the day-to-day operations of the company.
+- The wife’s main argument for further payment from the husband revolves around the primary judge’s treatment of a specific debt of $174,437 owed to B Pty Ltd. The parties owned and operated the company together before separation.
+After separation, the husband controlled the day-to-day operations of the company.
 The husband withdrew funds from the company and received all the benefit from the funds.
 The primary judge found that the wife should not bear any responsibility for this debt to the company, but did not exclude the debt from the calculation of the asset pool.
-The company was included into the asset pool at a nil value due to the fact that the assets consisted entirely of related party loans, including the $174,437 loan.
-The wife argues that by not excluding the debt, she in fact shares 57,5% of the liability.
+The company was included in the asset pool at a nil value because the assets consisted entirely of related party loans, including the $174,437 loan.
+The wife argues that by not excluding the debt, she, in fact, shares 57,5% of the liability.

-The wife (now the respondent in the cross appeal) argued that it was not recorded in the husband’ personal loan account.
+The wife (now the respondent in the cross-appeal) argued that it was not recorded in the husband’ loan account.

-- The second ground for the cross appeal was that the primary court did not give sufficient weight to the husband’s post-separation contribution to the development of company BA Pty Ltd. He argues that his post-separation contribution off sets a significant inheritance from the wife during the relationship and therefore their contributions should be regarded as equal.
-He argues that the increase in value of the company was because of his significant post-separation financial and nonfinancial contributions.
+- The second ground for the cross-appeal was that the primary court did not give sufficient weight to the husband’s post-separation contribution to the development of company BA Pty Ltd. He argues that his post-separation contribution offsets a significant inheritance from the wife during the relationship and therefore their contributions should be regarded as equal.
+He argues that the increase in the value of the company was because of his significant post-separation financial and nonfinancial contributions.

 The Court’s findings on the cross-appeal